NagaKanaparthy/c-comp/prj1/documentation.md

 to leverage the regex features within python.
 This caused a significant amount of overhead to try organizing the detection.
 Ultimatly, I switched to a manual character by character search.
 I wrote a Finite State Machine to handle the changes.
-The diagram can be found below
+The diagram can be found in the fsm.png.
+Additional comments in the classes are present.